Radical Hospitality – Can Altay

 For the first of its long-term residencies, Lungomare invited Turkish artist Can Altay to confront the socio-cultural complexities of Bolzano and South Tyrol.
 The inaugural residency is organised in collaboration with ar/ge kunst Bolzano.

 Altay refers to the individual stages of this artistic process as ‘fragments’ – impressions, interpretations or comments on the present situation.
-These will probably be collated in the form of a publication, and a final fragment will be shown in Bolzano at ar/ge kunst in early 2016.
+These have been collated in the form of a publication, and have been shown in Bolzano at ar/ge kunst in early 2016.